Paddock Wood: Culture and community

 Mascalls Gallery, was a public art gallery opened in 2006.
 It closed in 2016, due to a lack of funds.

-The town's department store, Barsley's, has been in operation on Commercial Road since 1900 and sells clothing, furniture, toys and more.
+The town had a department store, Barsley's, which had been in operation on Commercial Road since 1900 selling clothing, furniture, toys and more.
+It remained family-owned for the entirety of its trading.
+It closed in 2026, blaming "growing economic pressure".

 Although technically in Beltring, in the civil parish of East Peckham, the nearby Hop Farm hosts many events such as the circus, monster truck racing and music festivals.

 St Andrew's Church is a joint Anglican and Methodist church located on Maidstone Road.

 Local news and television programmes are provided by BBC South East and ITV Meridian.
 Television signals are received from either the Tunbridge Wells or Bluebell Hill TV transmitters, BBC London and ITV London can also be received from the Crystal Palace TV transmitters.

 Local radio stations are BBC Radio Kent on 96.7 FM, Heart South on 103.1 FM, Gold on 603 AM and KMFM West Kent on 96.2 FM.
 As of November 2021, Tonbridge, Tunbridge Wells, Paddock Wood and Southborough are now served by community radio station West Kent Radio broadcasting on 106.7FM and 95.5FM.

 The town is served by the local newspaper, Kent and Sussex Courier.

 Transport

-Paddock Wood is on the B2160 and B2161 roads and not too far from the A228, A264, A21 and A26 roads.
-The A21 in the area suffers from congestion and traffic problems.
-It is served by Paddock Wood railway station.
+Paddock Wood is served by Paddock Wood railway station, is on the B2160 and B2161 roads, and is not too far from the A228, A264, A21 and A26 roads.
+The A21 in the area suffers from congestion and traffic problems..